 Several projects loom.
 Our Director, Kenneth Mate, now has been provided with a four door pickup truck to serve at the Abundance Training Center.
 After he sells his home in the city he will move his family to the village while his home is being built at the Abundance Training Center.
-With the new well, solar panels, and a good kitchen, life will be much easier for our key worker family with little babies.
+With the new well, solar panels, and a good kitchen, life will be much easier for our apprentice.

 This family, Peter and Angela, is the focus of my attention.
 They are our greatest asset, and if they know and do and tell with excellence, abundance will spring forth.
 This is what we dream of replicating all over Africa in rural villages.

 We have set it up for you to donate through PayPal.
 It is set up to allow you to send recurring donations or one time gifts.
 At the end of the year we give a receipt for tax deduction through Shepherds Church.